tiddoloos/Scaling-RGCN-training/README.md

 #### Multiple Summary Graphs
 The following command runs the experiment where pre-training on the summary graphs, present in the `.graphs/AIFB/attr` folder, occurs.
-After training on graph summaries, the embeddings and R-GCN weights get transferred to a new model.
+After training on graph summaries, the embeddings and R-GCN weights are transferred to a new R-GCN model.
 Then, full original graph training is carried out for entity type prediction.
 The program will automatically save results to `./results`.
 Also, the results are plotted automatically.